yusufcnr/near-wl/README.md

 `near view $CONTRACT getListOfWhitelistedAddresses --accountId <YOUR_ACCOUNT.testnet>`

-## Anyone interacted with contract can call the method to get their rewards after the whitelising process is over and 30 days elasped.:
+### Anyone interacted with contract can call the method to claim their rewards after the whitelising process is over and 30 days later.

-`near call $CONTRACT getRewards --accountId <YOUR_ACCOUNT.testnet>`
+`near call $CONTRACT claimRewards --accountId <YOUR_ACCOUNT.testnet>`

 ## Retrieve name of the contract by calling getContractName